Cornwall is Awesome

 North Cornwall runs towards the north coast and on the east side bordering Devon.
 It includes main towns like Bodmin, Padstow, Bude, and Newquay.

 As you can imagine, south Cornwall is towards the south coast on the Eastern side of the county.
-Again it borders Devon and includes towns such as St Austel, Fowey, Looe and Polperro.
+Again it borders Devon and includes towns such as St Austell, Fowey, Looe and Polperro.

 West Cornwall is the furthest reaches of England westward as the country starts to narrow towards Land’s End.
 This area includes Truro, Falmouth, St Ives, and Penzance.